aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/comparing-vsto-with-aspose-cells-for-net/_index.md

 If the loop is extended, say to fill 10,000*20 cells, Aspose.Cells takes about 5.5 seconds to do the job.
 ## **Conclusion**
 If you are considering using an Microsoft Office technology in a business solution, first become familiar with alternatives available.
-Perform some tests based on differnet products and expose them to a variety of real world conditions such as load and stress to see how well they perform.
+Perform some tests based on different products and expose them to a variety of real world conditions such as load and stress to see how well they perform.

 Aspose.Cells is a stable and mature product with worldwide customer base, and scalable enough to perform well under heavy loads.